Agroha Dham

 The entrance to the Agroha Dhaam Hindu temple located in Agroha.

-Agroha is a Hindu temple complex in Agroha of Hisar District, Haryana, India.
+Agroha is a Hindu temple complex in Agroha city of Hisar District of Haryana state of India.
 Construction started in 1976 and was completed in 1984.
-The temple is dedicated to the Hindu goddess Mahalakshmi.
+The main temple is dedicated to the Hindu goddess Mahalakshmi.
+The temple complex is located adjacent to the Agroha Mound and near Maharaja Agrasen Medical College.

-History and development
+History

 Agroha is the historical place where the Agrawal community originated in antiquity. in 1194, Agroha was captured by Ghori and the settlement at Agroha declined, and people settled in nearby Hansi, Hissar, Delhi and places further away.
-Agroha became desolate. in 1907, an ascetic Brahmananda Brahmachari arrive a Agroha.
+Agroha became desolate. in 1907, an ascetic Brahmananda Brahmachari arrive an Agroha.
 He organized a group named Agrawal Darbar in 1908 by inspiring the Agrawal community representatives (Panchayat).
 A gaushala, a shiva temple, and 18 sati shrines were established.
 Marwari Agrawals of Calcutta such as Tarachand Ghanshyamdas supported the project.

 The decision to construct the modern temple was made at the convention of All India Aggarwal Representatives in 1976.
 The trust was established for this purpose under Shri Krishna Modi and Rameshwar Das Gupta.
 The land was donated to the trust by Laxmi Narain Gupta and construction was started under the supervision of Tilak Raj Aggarwal.
 The construction of the main temple was completed in 1984 while construction of other features started in 1985 under Subhash Goel.